 Merge Sort

-Everybody has their favorite algorithms, and Merge sort happens to be one of mine.
-It's the definitive "Divide and Conquer" Algorithm.
-There is a certain elegance to Merge sort, and unlike Quicksort, it is a stable sorting
+Everybody has their favorite algorithms, and merge sort happens to be one of mine.
+It's also one of the definitive "Divide and Conquer" algorithms.
+There is a certain elegance to merge sort, and unlike Quicksort, it is a